Validator

 Explanation:

 v::input(array $input, array $rules) is used to validate and collect data.
-If the data validation fails, it throws a Respect\Validation\Exceptions\ValidationException exception; if successful, it returns the validated data (array).
+If data validation fails, it will throw a Respect\Validation\Exceptions\ValidationException exception, and if validation is successful, it will return the validated data (array).

 <?php